The Sharp Museum is the only encyclopedic museum in southern Illinois.

 - Ethnic Arts Collection - regional historic and contemporary ethnic and folk arts

-The University Museum has a science collection with over 26,000 geological specimens.
+The Sharp Museum has a science collection with over 26,000 geological specimens.
 This collection is dedicated to the late Adjunct Curator of Geology, Dr. George Fraunfelter, who developed the geology collection.

 - George Fraunfelter Geology Collection - includes museum-quality specimens in paleobotany, paleontology and geology

 - George Fraunfelter Library - a 1,500+ volume geology resource library

 - George Fraunfelter Gallery - an exhibition gallery devoted to the display of specimens representing geologic history

 - The medical sciences are represented through a collection of early 20th century medical and dental artifacts